 Henriot champagnes are characterized by a high proportion of chardonnay in the blends, which brings delicate and complex aromas, for overall finesse, elegance, but also minerality, fruitiness of citruses, viennoiseries and toasted aromas.

-The range is focused and solid, the way I like it, with non-vintage Brut, Rosé, Blanc de Blancs of course, and Vintage.
+The range is pretty focused and solid, although it has been expanded.
+The non-vintage cuvées now include brut–a true charmer–three rosé, and blanc de blancs of course.
+Their delicious vintage champagnes include brut and rosé.
 They have two cuvées de prestige: Hemera, a vintage champagne made of chardonnay and pinot noir from grand crus in the same proportion, and Cuve 38, my favorite, actually one of my all-time favorite champagnes.
 This blanc de blancs is a rare multi-vintage champagne based on the réserve perpétuelle concept, using chardonnay from four grands crus in the Côte des Blancs.
 They make only 1,000 magnums per year of it, so if you cross one of them, and have the budget for it, do not hesitate.